eternal1025/github-crawler/README.md

 # Features

-1. Auto retry any failed request
+1. Auto retry any failed requests;
-2. Auto shutdown when there'is no pending request
+2. Auto shutdown when there'is no pending request;
-3. Simple auto-throttling strategies
+3. Simple auto-throttling strategies.

 # How to run it?